 Explore the Galapagos Islands in a small cruise ship.
 The ecological impact of a small ship is far less than its bigger counterparts.
 Here we have two great examples of “green cruising” in small ships that take you to some of Galapagos Islands’ most compelling attractions:

-The Galapagos Sea Star Journey has a capacity of 16 passengers, and features seven spacious suites of 270 square feet each and one Sea Star Suite of 375 square feet.
-Apart from panoramic views from cabins and all modern in-suite amenities, the yacht has a solarium, Jacuzzis, a mini-library, bar, video library and a play zone for kids.
-The Galapagos Sea Star Journey Cruise won the South American boutique cruise category in 2017, 2018 and 2019.
+The Galapagos Ocean Spray has a capacity of 16 passengers, panoramic views from cabins and all modern in-suite amenities, the catamaran has a solarium, Jacuzzis, bar, video library and a play zone for kids.

 Both cruises cater to special dietary requirements so long as they have been communicated prior to the trip.
 Certified naturalists accompany guests on land excursions, and are able to inform and advise on a whole range of topics pertaining to the islands’ geology, marine life, wildlife and conservation projects.

 A third ship, the Galapagos Hopper is not a cruise ship per se, rather, a convenient and comfortable vessel for hotel-based island hopping for guests who prefer land-based Galapagos tours with hotel accommodation.
 It is geared towards day cruises, and offers personalized service onboard.